Review of Blue Buffalo Wilderness

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.

-However, with 51% of the total calories in our example coming from fat versus just 30% from protein, some recipes may not be suitable for every animal.
+However, with 53% of the total calories in our example coming from fat versus just 29% from protein, some recipes may not be suitable for every animal.
+In addition, this same finding also prevents us from awarding the brand a higher rating.

-Blue Buffalo Wilderness Rocky Mountain Recipe is a meat-based canned dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.
+Blue Buffalo Wilderness Rocky Mountain Recipe is a grain-free canned dog food using a moderate amount of named meats as its dominant source of animal protein, thus earning the brand 4 stars.

 - Blue Buffalo Dog Food Recall Event Number 2 of March 2017 (3/18/2017)